juji/localog/README.md

 ### close

+The client will open connection to the server.
+It will keep it open until `exit`, `SIGINT`, `SIGUSR1`, or `SIGUSR2` signal is detected.

-If you found that somehow, your app won't turn off because the client is still opening connection, shut it down with `close`.
+If you, somehow, need the client localog to shut down connection to it's server, try shutting it down with `close`.

 ```ts
 import { close } from 'localog'